← All Neighbourhood Guides

 What are the downsides of living in Long Branch, Toronto?

-The main downsides are car dependency for most daily errands, a slow TTC streetcar commute (501 Queen to downtown takes 55 to 70 minutes), limited walkable retail compared to inner-city Toronto, housing stock inconsistency from the active teardown and infill market, some flood zone risk near Etobicoke Creek on western-edge addresses, highway and rail noise on northern-edge streets near the QEW, and no subway station within the neighbourhood (nearest is Kipling, requiring a bus connection).
+The main downsides are car dependency for most daily errands, a slow TTC streetcar commute (55 to 70 minutes to downtown), limited walkable retail compared to inner-city Toronto, housing stock inconsistency from the active teardown and infill market, some riverine floodplain risk near Etobicoke Creek on western-edge addresses, rail-corridor noise on northern-edge streets, and no subway station within the neighbourhood (nearest is Kipling, requiring a bus connection).

 How competitive is the Long Branch real estate market?

 Long Branch is a balanced market with low to moderate inventory and selective competition.
 Well-priced lakefront and park-adjacent properties generate meaningful buyer competition; inland and northern-edge properties tend to sit longer and offer more negotiating room.
 The teardown market means original bungalows sometimes attract competing bids from both renovator-buyers and builder-buyers.
-Days on market typically run 20 to 40 days, with shorter times for premium-position properties.
+Well-positioned homes can move quickly, while inland and northern-edge properties tend to sit longer and offer more room to negotiate.

 Is Long Branch good for real estate investors?